Stacktape

 Root user - My Security Credentials

-Click on the Add Users button in the right corner of your screen.
+Click on the Add users button in the top-right corner of the screen.

 Add IAM user

-1. User name - uniquely identifies the user in your account
+1. User name: A unique identifier for the user in your account.

-2. AWS Credential type - it is necessary to select Access key - Programmatic access.
-If you also wish to use IAM user for logging into console (which is what AWS recommends), select the Password - AWS Management Console as well.
+2. AWS credential type: Select Access key - Programmatic access.
+If you also want to use this IAM user to log in to the AWS Management Console (which AWS recommends), also select Password - AWS Management Console access.

 Setup IAM user - step 1

-In the STEP-2 set permissions for you IAM user.
+In Step 2, set the permissions for your IAM user:

 Setup IAM user - step 2